Conserving Western Australia's Native EcoSystems

 Our organisation is a not-for-profit aimed at improving the health and condition of local ecosystems.

-Our mission is for Wirambi Landcare to be a step closer as a key stakeholder and voice in the preservation and restoration of ecosystems within Western Australia.
+Our mission is to work with key stakeholders in order to preserve and restore our ecosystems in Western Australia.
 Our vision involved increasing public awareness on species and inhabitants to emphasise their ecological importance.
-We will be proactive with the local community and government organisations to build strong working relationships and networks to manage and protect our native ecosystems.
+By working with the local community groups, councils, landcare organisations and government agencies, it is hoped this will ensure our native ecosystems are conserved and protected.

 Who are we?

-Our organisation, Wirambi Landcare, is a not-for-profit organisation working to rehabilitate nature reserves.
-Wirambi aims to assist friend groups with their efforts to reduce weed invasion, improving the conditions of urban bushland reserves they feel passionate about.
+Our organisation, Wirambi Landcare, is a not-for-profit organisation working to rehabilitate nature reserves and study endangered species.
+Wirambi aims to work with various stakeholders to reduce weed invasion, improve the condition of reserves, monitoring and study flora and fauna species.

 What do we do?

 Wirambi works closely with interested members to tailor an action plan specific to the bushland.
 We select and identify target weed species, advising how best to treat them and on appropriate revegetation to reduce weed recolonization.
 We assess progress by photo monitoring.

 Why we need you!